LLM as Dataset Analyst: Subpopulation Structure Discovery with Large Language Model: Experiments

 \section{Experiments}

 We now present experimental results demonstrating the effectiveness of SSD-LLM.
-In particular, we present the main settings and results in this section and defer extra details, including the precise text prompts used and various visualization result, to appendix.
-In our experiments, we mainly use LLama2-accessory~\cite{zhang2023llamaadapter} for the VLM and GPT-4~\cite{achiam2023gpt} for the LLM, while ablation studies investigating other choices of foundation models are included in appendix.
+In particular, we present the main settings and results in this section and defer extra details, including various visualization result, to appendix.
+In our experiments, we mainly use LLaVA1.5~\cite{liu2024visual} for MLLM and GPT-4~\cite{achiam2023gpt} for LLM.

-Our approach was benchmarked against the most current baselines in tasks including Dataset Subpopulation Organization, Subpopulation Shift, and Slice Discovery, where it demonstrated competitive performance.
-This success underscores the method's efficacy in identifying and analyzing subgroups, further affirming its utility in addressing related challenges.
+We conduct experiments on Dataset Subpopulation Organization, Subpopulation Shift, and Slice Discovery.
+Our superior performance underscores the method's efficacy in identifying and analyzing subgroups, further affirming its utility in addressing related challenges.
 Moreover, it illustrates that the unified paradigm can effectively address a variety of downstream tasks.

-\tabcolsep{25pt}
+\MyXhilneF[0]{\Xhline{2.5\arrayrulewidth}} \arraystretch{1} \tabcolsep{3pt}